Skip to content

 You can also drag and drop external files into the relevant Sub Page field of a row to quickly add a group of items as Sub-Pages.

-If you expand the row of your table into a page, and add Sub-Pages to it, these will then display in the relevant row when you return to Table View.
+If you expand the row of your table into a page, and add Sub-Pages to it, these will then display in the corresponding Sub-Page Property field when you return to Table View.

 Accessing Sub-Pages